reynoldsbd/libefi/Readme.md

 ### LLD

 Rust's toolchain currently uses GNU ld to link programs.
 Unfortunately, ld typically isn't build with support for the PE32+ file format used by UEFI, so another linker must be used.
-LLVM's LLD is known to work for this purpose, and is readily available for most platforms.
+LLVM's LLD version 6.0 or above is known to work for this purpose, and is readily available for most platforms.

 [This page](http://releases.llvm.org/download.html) links to pre-built binaries for supported platforms.
 Linux users may also have the option of using a package manager to download LLVM.
 In